alextoombs/alextoombs.github.io/README.md

 # alextoombs.github.io

 My personal website.
-No frills, mostly just feel like if I'm burning money on domnains, I may as well host SOMETHING.
+No frills, mostly just feel like if I'm burning money on domains, I may as well host SOMETHING.

 ## Hugo